JoshMorgan/Text-Minipulator/README.md

 Text-Minipulator
 ================

-Save time manually editing line after line of text with this basic java project that I threw together to save me time when i was working on a website earlier today.
+Simple java project that I threw together to save me some time when working on a website this afternoon.